-Jodie Nelson is a curator, consultant, and educator trusted by revered artists and museums.
-Jodie's curatorial leadership supporting artistic innovations is highly sought-after and chronicled in The New York Times, PBS, Seattle Times, Forbes, Hyperallergic, Culture Trip, and Art in America.
+Jodie Nelson is a curator, consultant, and artist advisor trusted by revered artists and museums.
+Jodie’s curatorial leadership is highly sought-after and chronicled in The New York Times, PBS, Seattle Times, Forbes, Hyperallergic, Culture Trip, and Art in America.

 Fueled by her experiences and the power of art, Jodie launched a career culminating initiative, the School at Press Reign.
-Nelson's online school has an artist program where she connects artists with strategies to elevate their career and a connoisseur program for art lovers to expand their knowledge of art.
-From behind the scenes assisting artists, to fine art advising, to art education - these perspectives give participants a wealth of knowledge to learn from an expert and art world veteran.
+This school has a program connecting artists with strategies to scale their career into legacy and a program for art lovers to become connoisseurs.
+From behind the scenes assisting amazing artists to fine art consulting, -these perspectives give participants a wealth of knowledge to learn from an expert and art world veteran.

-In Jodie's own words, "You’ll find my leadership and experience exceed expectations: from programming large scale platforms with strategic events to private studio operations to programs designed for collectors.
-Check out how these have been chronicled on PBS and quoted in the New York Times.
+In Jodie's own words, "You’ll find my leadership and experience exceed expectations.
+I bring a lot of energy to transform and scale projects.
+My approach will be different for each project but one thing remains the same: I’m divinely guided.
+I come in like a storm and leave a reignbow.
+I make things happen! " Check out how these have been chronicled on PBS and quoted in the New York Times.

-Jodie returned to Washington and continued river expeditions with global leaders of the industry while developing relationships with artists.
+Relationships are key.
+After returning to Washington she continued river expeditions with global leaders of the industry while developing relationships with artists.
 Understanding the complexities of making hand-blown glass, Jodie interprets the process of the world’s foremost artists working in glass.
 Hand-selected, she produced and narrated hot shop demonstrations at the Museum of Glass audiences.
-Later continuing her education in Museology at the University of Washington, Jodie brought major success to the world of art as a high-level curator — she expanded programming at Chihuly Studio, contemporary art non-profits,
+Later continuing her education in Museology at the University of Washington.

-Jodie works with emerging artists to highly revered master artists who create beauty, cause tension, and question belief systems.
+Nelson brings success to the art world with strategic programming as a senior curator, fine art leader, and champion for artists.
+Projects include work with emerging artists to highly revered master artists who create beauty, cause tension, and question the status quo.
 Working hands-on with JUDY CHICAGO feminist icon and Time Magazine's most influential people in the world 2018, BARBARA EARL THOMAS painter, author and essayist, and DALE CHIHULY, one of the most innovative artists working in the medium of glass.
 Joining the legendary team at Chihuly Studio in 2011 with a specialty in fine art prints Jodie also worked on Chihuly exhibition projects at Virginia Museum of Fine Arts, Dallas Arboretum, Fairchild Tropical Botanical Garden, important legacy projects Chihuly Garden and Glass, and the Chihuly Sanctuary at the Fred & Pamela Cancer Center.
 Jodie has an invaluable on-going role with team Chihuly.

 Jodie thrives while being hands-on, assisting world-renowned artists inside their studio.
 She is the true embodiment of the definition of a curator, "one who will take care of every detail."